 The 431G was manufactured in Germany and sits at the pinnacle of Singer’s production, due to patent issues they could not sell a free arm machine in North America but instead produced these in Germany.

-It is also one of the rarest Singer models ever made, their cost when new was prohibitive and the examples on this side of the pond were brought back by individuals, often armed forces members returning from tours with NATO.
+It is also one of the rarest Singer models ever made, their cost when new was prohibitive and the examples on this side of the pond were brought back by individuals, often by armed forces members returning from tours with NATO.

 Singer 99k – Britain – 1922

-The 99k was the 3/4 size version of the Singer 66, released in 1911 to provide for a smaller and more portable machine, and stands as one of the most successful models Singer ever produced.
+The 99k was the 3/4 size version of the Singer 66, originally released in 1911 to provide for a smaller and more portable machine, and stands as one of the most successful models Singer ever produced.